jakobo/docmq/CONTRIBUTING.md

 Written in AVA.
 Please see /test/\*.spec.ts for examples

+- By default, only the Loki driver tests will run.
+This is because not every architecture can run every DB
+- Setting `process.env.MONGO_URI` will enable MongoDB tests using an external MongoDB instance.
+Please ensure it supports Replica Sets
+- Setting `process.env.MONGO_MMS` will enable MongoDB tests using [mongo-memory-server](https://github.com/nodkz/mongodb-memory-server) in place of an external Mongo instance
+- Setting `process.env.POSTGRES_URI` will enable Postgres tests using an external Postgres instance

+As a shortcut, you can run `yarn test:amap` which will test `A`s `M`uch `A`s `P`ossible, using local in-memory mocks and integration servers where possible.

 ### 🏁 E2E Testing

 End to End tests are accepted.
 We use [mongo-memory-server](https://github.com/nodkz/mongodb-memory-server) in development to provide a MongoDB instance with working replication (which enables the oplog).